 John Steed's Flats - No.2

-You see the new flat from the second season with Cathy Gale for the first time in series 3 episode The Nutshell.
-It makes its last appearance in the end scene of Lobster Quadrille, the last episode of series 3.
+One sees the new flat from the second season with Cathy Gale for the first time in series 3 episode The Nutshell.
+It makes its final appearance in the end scene of Lobster Quadrille, the latest episode of series 3.

 John Steed lived here from at least April 1963 to March 1964.